cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 the terms of the original license.
-The NCHS places restrictions on how this dataset may be used: you may not attempt to identify any individual included in the data, whether by itself or through linking to other individually=identifiable data; you may only use the dataset for statistical reporting and analysis.
+The NCHS places restrictions on how this dataset may be used: you may not attempt to identify any individual included in the data, whether by itself or through linking to other individually identifiable data; you may only use the dataset for statistical reporting and analysis.
 The full text of the [NCHS Data Use Agreement](https://www.cdc.gov/nchs/data_access/restrictions.htm) is available from their website.